jegangits/jegangits/README.md

 - 📫 How to reach me **jeganfx@gmail.com**

+**Skills-**

+- 📫 Strong proficiency in **JavaScript** and the **JavaScript object model**
+- 📫 In-depth understanding of **React.js** and its core principles
+- 📫 Experience with popular **React.js** workflows (**Redux**)

+Experience with React Hooks and building custom react-hooks Familiarity with newer specifications of ECMAScript Knowledge of server-side rendering
+Familiarity with RESTful APIs
+Knowledge of Typescript
+Knowledge of Redux middleware such as Redux Saga & Redux Thunk Good Understanding with common front-end development tools such as Babel, Webpack, NPM, yarn etc.
+Ability to understand business requirements and translate them into technical requirements Familiarity with common tools such as Git, Bitbucket, JIRA

+Skills: Jest · Webpack · REST APIs · Cascading Style Sheets (CSS) · redux · React.js · JavaScript · HTML · GitHub

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://dev.to/https://dev.to/jegangits" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/devto.svg" alt="https://dev.to/jegangits" height="30" width="40" /></a>